Ada Albrecht: Life

-In 1981, he founded the Hastinapura Foundation, through which he was able to directly disseminate all the knowledge he had acquired, as well as spread the teaching of spiritual disciplines, such as meditation and devotional songs, with the aim of contributing to the spiritual well-being of humankind.
+In 1981, she founded the Hastinapura Foundation, through which she was able to directly disseminate all the knowledge she had acquired, as well as spread the teaching of spiritual disciplines, such as meditation and devotional songs, with the aim of contributing to the spiritual well-being of humankind.

-She wrote about 30 books on topics such as spirituality, pedagogy, and universal mysticism, including stories and books for children.
+She wrote about 40 books on topics such as spirituality, pedagogy, and universal mysticism, including stories and books for children.
 She has also translated a large number of Hindu philosophy texts into Spanish, mainly about Advaita Vedanta.

-Finally, we should mention that, in addition to all this, he has written countless poems dedicated to God and the Divine Life, and has composed many songs that are a very appropriate and beautiful accompaniment to spiritual practices.
+She also wrote poems dedicated to God and the Divine Life, and composed many songs that are an appropriate and beautiful accompaniment to spiritual practices.

-Albrecht teaches and fosters harmony among religions, the practice of prayer and meditation, the study of universal mystical doctrines and the cultivation of sacred music as means of approaching God.
+The spiritual teacher Ada Albrecht taught and fostered harmony among religions, the practice of prayer and meditation, the study of universal mystical doctrines and the cultivation of sacred music as means of approaching God.